COLLEGE: University Library

 Candidates must include the following attachments with the application:

-3. A diversity statement that describes how you would contribute to the development of a diverse, equitable, and inclusive learning community in your role as Scholarly Communication Librarian.
+- A diversity statement that responds to the following prompt: Describe how you would contribute to the development of a diverse, equitable, and inclusive learning community in your role as University Archivist.
 Please limit your response to 500 words.

 About Sacramento State

 Sacramento State is located in the heart of California’s capital city, five miles from State Capitol.
 The lush, 300-acre campus is situated along the American River, close to numerous bike trails and other recreational areas.
 Sacramento, also known as the “Farm-to-Fork Capital,” is one of the most ethnically diverse and livable cities in the country, with a population of half of a million.
 Sacramento State’s 31,000 students come not only from the Greater Sacramento Region, but also from across the state, country, and world.
 Our 1,800 faculty and 1,500 staff are committed to meeting our mission: “As California’s capital university, we transform lives by preparing students for leadership, service, and success.
 Sacramento State will be a recognized leader in education, innovation, and engagement.”
 As the regional hub of higher education, Sacramento State is dedicated to student success, diversity, equity and inclusion, community engagement, philanthropy, and campus safety.

 As evidenced by the values embedded in our Hornet Honor Code, Sacramento State is committed to creating an inclusive environment where all faculty, staff, students, and guests are welcome and valued.
 Our commitment is more than simply ensuring that our campus is free from bias and discrimination, but is one devoted to celebrating many diverse identities, life experiences, and perspectives that enrich our community, teaching and learning.